Daniel-xsy/RoboBEV/README.md

 | SRCN3D           |         |         |

 **Note:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
+The following two metrics are adopted to compare between models' robustness:
+- **mCE:** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
+- **mRR:** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.

 For more detailed experimental results, please refer to [RESULTS.md](docs/RESULTS.md).